vincegludovice/simulation-project-1/README.md

 ```
 npm install
 ```
-It will install dotenv, jsonwebtoken
+It will install
+ - dotenv
+ - jsonwebtoken

 **Deployment**
 Use nodemon backend/.bin/dev or